okkine/HA-Sol/README.md

 1. Install Sol through HACS or manually
 2. Go to **Settings** → **Devices & Services** → **Add Integration**
 3. Search for "Sol" and select it
-4. Choose your location (use Home Assistant's location or specify a custom one)
+4. Choose your location (use Home Assistant's location or specify your own)
-5. Optionally adjust elevation and atmospheric pressure settings
+5. Optionally tweak elevation and atmospheric pressure settings

 ### Customizing Step Values

-You can adjust how frequently the position sensors update:
+You can adjust how often the position sensors update:

-- **Elevation Step**: How many degrees the sun must move vertically before updating (minimum 0.1)
+- **Elevation Step**: How many degrees the sun needs to move vertically before updating (minimum 0.1)
-  - Smaller values (e.g., 0.1°) = more frequent updates, higher precision
+  - Smaller values (like 0.1°) = more frequent updates, higher precision
-  - Larger values (e.g., 2.0°) = fewer updates, lower resource usage
+  - Larger values (like 2.0°) = fewer updates, less resource usage
   - Default: 0.5°

-- **Azimuth Step**: How many degrees the sun must move horizontally before updating
+- **Azimuth Step**: How many degrees the sun needs to move horizontally before updating
-  - Smaller values (e.g., 0.1°) = more frequent updates, higher precision (May cause problems in tropical regions)
+  - Smaller values (like 0.1°) = more frequent updates, higher precision (might cause issues in tropical regions)
-  - Larger values (e.g., 5.0°) = fewer updates, lower resource usage
+  - Larger values (like 5.0°) = fewer updates, less resource usage
   - Default: 1.0°

 **Recommendation**: Start with the defaults.
 Only decrease step values if you need higher precision for specific automations.
-Smaller azimuth steps in tropical regions may result in very frequent updates during reversal periods.
+Smaller azimuth steps in tropical areas might result in crazy frequent updates during reversal periods.

 ### Optional Sensors

-- **Solstice Curve**: Disabled by default, can be enabled in entity settings if you need seasonal tracking
+- **Declination Normalized**: Disabled by default—enable it in entity settings if you need seasonal tracking

 ---

 ## Technical Details

 ### Calculation Engine
-- **Library**: PyEphem 4.1.4+ (industry-standard astronomical calculations)
+- **Library**: PyEphem 4.1.4+ (industry-standard for astronomical calculations)
 - **Precision**: Sub-degree accuracy for all position data
 - **Time Handling**: All calculations respect your Home Assistant timezone

 ### Coordinate Systems
-- **Azimuth**: 0° = North, increasing clockwise (East = 90°, South = 180°, West = 270°)
+- **Azimuth**: 0° = North, increases clockwise (East = 90°, South = 180°, West = 270°)
-- **Elevation**: 0° = horizon, 90° = directly overhead (zenith), -90° = directly below (nadir)
+- **Elevation**: 0° = horizon, 90° = straight up (zenith), -90° = straight down (nadir)

 ### Update Strategy
-Sol uses event-driven updates rather than polling:
+Sol uses event-driven updates instead of polling:
-- Position sensors calculate when the next threshold will be reached
+- Position sensors calculate when the next threshold will be hit
 - Ternary search algorithm finds exact crossing times with sub-second accuracy
 - Reversal cache system pre-calculates direction changes
-- No unnecessary calculations or updates
+- No wasted calculations or updates

-This approach minimizes CPU usage while ensuring data is always current.
+This approach keeps CPU usage low while making sure your data's always current.

 ### Reversal Detection Algorithm

-For tropical locations, Sol uses a sophisticated two-phase approach:
+For tropical locations, Sol uses a two-phase approach:
 1. **Linear Scan**: Checks every 5 minutes for direction changes
 2. **Binary Search**: Refines reversal time to within 0.001° precision

-Reversals are cached with timestamps and automatically maintained as they pass, ensuring the azimuth sensor always knows which direction the sun is moving.
+Reversals get cached with timestamps and automatically maintained as they pass, so the azimuth sensor always knows which way the sun's moving.

 ---